libretro/RetroArch/README.md

 <b>PlayStation3 - Creating a PKG installable file</b><br />

-You can add 'pkg' as a parameter in order to make a PKG file - for example:
+You can add `pkg` as a parameter in order to make a PKG file - for example:

 <tt>make -f Makefile.ps3 pkg</tt>